denoptim-project/workshop-May2022/exercise_1.0/README.md

 1. Open the Graphical User Interface (GUI) by running `denoptim` from within the `dnp_workshop` environment.
 2. Chose `Make Fragments` from the list of shortcuts, or `File` -> `New` -> `New Molecular Fragments`.
 3. Using the button under *Import a structure from `File`*, load the structure of each of the Pt complex files stored in this folder.
-4. Click on atoms to select them (see the note below for a hint on how to select atoms) and then `Remove Atoms` to remove them and isolate the molecular fragment you are interested with, or `Atom to AP` to replace a single-connected atom with an attachment point.
+4. Click on atoms to select them (see the note below for a hint on how to select atoms) and then `Remove Atoms` to remove them and isolate the molecular fragment you are interested in, or `Atom to AP` to replace a single-connected atom with an attachment point.
 5. Repeat steps 3 and 4 as much as needed to generate the following fragments:
 	- Iodine (X-ligand) with one attachment point (AP) with APClass `Xlig:1`
 	- NO<sub>2</sub> (X-ligand) with APClass `Xlig:1`